 For parents of children born to moms with a form of diabetes, study author Anny Xiang said, “screening for autism risk for children born to mothers with type 1, type 2 and gestational diabetes diagnosed early during pregnancy may be warranted for early intervention.”

 Aggressive Malpractice Attorneys Fight For Compensation On Your Behalf

-Schochor and Staton, P.A. delivers experienced, skilled legal services to individuals and families who suffer from a birth injury or other illness or injury.
+Schochor, Staton, Goldberg, and Cardea, P.A. delivers experienced, skilled legal services to individuals and families who suffer from a birth injury or other illness or injury.
 Contact us today or call 410-234-1000 to schedule a free consultation to discuss your case.